The Straightforward Guide to Value Chain Analysis [+ Templates]

 Click this link to access this resource at any time.

-Michael Porter, a Harvard Business School professor, introduces a simple value chain model in his book Competitive Advantage.
-He lays out the steps for performing a value chain analysis and places business activities into two categories: primary and support.
+If you’re like me and are curious about what *exactly* goes into a value chain, let’s turn to Michael Porter, a Harvard Business School professor.
+In his book Competitive Advantage, Porter introduces a simple value chain model.
+He lays out the components of a value chain analysis and places business activities into two categories: primary and support.

 Identifying the primary and support activities is critical in creating a value chain analysis.
 You’ll know where you spend the most resources, where your business can improve, and where your competitors may have an edge over you.